tst-race/race-docs/race-developer-guide.md

 #### **Bootstrapped Node**
 A bootstrapped node is one that joins a RACE network by being introduced by another node in a RACE network after network initialization.
 A trusted node in a RACE network can initiate the introduction process of a new trusted node into its RACE network.
 It should be done so in a secure, anonymous fashion.
+TODO: refer to the bootstrapping process in the user guide?
+Or do we want a sequence diagram?

 </br>